KhiopsML/khiops-doc/docs/learn/coclustering.md

 [article_functional_data]: http://www.marc-boulle.fr/publications/BoullePR12.pdf

-The figure above shows an example of a coclustering model describing the dependency of two variables, the first representing *letters* and the second *symbols*.
+The figure above shows an example of a coclustering model describing the dependency of two variables, the first representing *text identifiers* and the second *words*.
 This figure details all the parameters that define the coclustering model.

 <figure markdown>
 <picture>